-The Company believed that the Ruling was erroneous and that the Company has strong defense arguments, and therefore, on September 12, 2021, filed a motion for a rehearing on behalf of the Company and its directors in order to revert the Ruling (the "Rehearing Motion").
+The Company believes that the Ruling is erroneous and that the Defendants have strong defense arguments, and therefore, on September 12, 2021, filed a motion for a rehearing on behalf of the Defendants in order to revert the Ruling (the "Rehearing Motion").

-On October 20, 2021, the plaintiff submitted his response to the Rehearing Motion and the Company submitted its reply to the plaintiff's response on November 23, 2021.
-In light of the fact that the Ruling applied and was based upon Israeli Law (instead of the relevant foreign law), the Tel Aviv Stock Exchange filed a motion requesting the Court allow it to join the proceedings as Amicus Curiae, in order to express its principle opinion that the applicable law, in so far as dual listed companies are concerned, is the foreign law, as well as regarding the negative implications of the Court's application of Israeli law on dual listed companies.
+On October 20, 2021, the Plaintiff submitted his response to the Rehearing Motion and the Defendants submitted their reply to the Plaintiff's response on November 23, 2021.

+In light of the fact that the Ruling applied and was based upon Israeli Law (instead of the relevant foreign law), the Tel Aviv Stock Exchange filed a motion requesting the Court to allow it to join the proceedings as Amicus Curiae, in order to express its principle opinion that the applicable law, in so far as dual listed companies are concerned, is the foreign law, as well as regarding the negative implications of the Court's application of Israeli law on dual listed companies.

-Without delaying or derogating from the Rehearing Motion, the Company agreed to the Court's suggestion that the parties refer the case to a mediation procedure, and designated the former Judge B. Arnon as a mediator.
+Without delaying or derogating from the Rehearing Motion, the Company agreed to the Court's suggestion that the parties refer the case to a mediation procedure and designated the retired Judge B. Arnon as a mediator.
 After several mediation meetings were held, the mediation process ended without reaching a settlement.

-On January 3, 2022, a hearing was held in court on the Rehearing Motion before the Honorable Justices K. Kabub, R. Ronen and T. Avrahami.
+On January 3, 2022 a hearing was held in Court in the Rehearing Motion before the Honorable Justices K. Kabub, R. Ronen and T. Avrahami.
 Following the hearing, on January 25, 2022, the Attorney General joined the proceedings of the Rehearing Motion and submitted his position in collaboration with the Securities Authority.
-The Attorney General's principle position as outlined, was that the applicable law in so far as dual listed companies are concerned is the foreign law, in our case - U.S. law.
+The Attorney General's principle position as outlined, was that the applicable law in so far as dual listed companies are concerned is the foreign law, and in our case - U.S. law.

 On January 27, 2022, a judgment was rendered in the Rehearing Motion.
-The Court ruled that the Ruling was erroneous as it applied Israeli Law, instead of foreign law, and held accordingly that U.S. law will apply.
+The Court ruled that the Ruling was erroneous as it applied Israeli Law, instead of foreign law, and held accordingly that the law that will apply is U.S. law.
 The Court further held that the case will be returned to the first judicial instance and will be adjudicated as a class claim under U.S. law.
-The Court further held that the Company's claims based upon the statute of limitations should also be adjudicated under U.S. law.
+The Court commented that the Company's claims based upon the Statute of Limitations should prima facie also be adjudicated under U.S. law.

-On March 20, 2022, following the court's decision, the Plaintiff filed to the first judicial instance an amended class action claim, based on provisions of US law.
-The Company is required to submit its Statement of Defense by June 26, 2022.
+On March 20, 2022, following the Court's decision, the Plaintiff filed to the first judicial instance, an amended class action claim, based on provisions of U.S. law.
+The Plaintiff estimated the amended claim amount at \$52,099,000.